Nipple Discharge in Teens: Care Instructions

 Call your doctor now or seek immediate medical care if:

-• You have swelling, redness, or pain in your breast.
+• Increased pain, swelling, warmth, redness, or a color change on your breast.

 • You have new changes in your breast, such as: